 - Take appropriate measures to provide approved accommodations

 Information disclosed to CCS regarding disabilities will not be shared with anyone except CCS staff who will assist in meeting your accommodation needs.
 You will be notified prior to the sharing of any information regarding your disability.

-You are encouraged to self-disclose your disability to your instructors if you feel it will affect your academic performance.
-This should be done before the first academic assignment is due.
+You are encouraged to self-disclose your disability if you feel it will affect your academic performance.
+This should be done before the start of each term.
 You may choose to disclose at anytime during the semester but remember – retroactive accommodations cannot be made after an assignment is due or an exam has been taken.